zazin/smart-relay/README.md

    }
    ```

-Note: The callback is only sent once when the tunnel is first established, not on every request.
-This feature is
+4. The server will continue to send this request periodically (every 10 seconds by default) to ensure the tunnel is online.
+   You can customize the interval by setting the `CALLBACK_INTERVAL` parameter (in milliseconds).

-designed to notify an external service about the public tunnel URL.
+Note: This feature is designed to notify an external service about the public tunnel URL and to keep the tunnel active
+by making regular calls to the external API.

 ## Error Handling